Whatì: Demographics

 The majority of the population is Indigenous of which 445 were First Nations and 10 were Métis.
 The main languages were Dogrib and English with a few North Slavey speakers.

 Economy

 While trapping, hunting, and fishing continue to be the main economic activities in this traditional community, efforts have been made to develop tourism as well.
 A fishing lodge was opened, and many tourists come to see the abundant wildlife, including black bears, barren-ground caribou, wolves, and eagles.
 The community takes special pride in the fact that no alcohol is allowed there.

 Whatì is part of the Tlicho Government.

 Infrastructure

 Transport

-Previously, Whatì was accessible from the rest of Canada by the Whatì Airport and a winter road.
-Construction of the Tlicho All-Season Road, connecting the community to the Yellowknife Highway, began in 2019, and the road was opened in November 2021.
+Whatì Airport connects the community by air to the territorial capital Yellowknife.

+Whatì is connected to the territorial road network by the Tłı̨chǫ Highway (Northwest Territories Highway 9), an all-season gravel road running from the community to the Yellowknife Highway (Northwest Territories Highway 3).
+The only road access to Whatì prior to the Tłı̨chǫ Highway opening in 2021 was via winter road.

 Communications

 Telephone service was introduced to Whati in 1982.